 14. ❤️❤️❤️ Radino wine bar

-A refined address, a menu with only a few dishes (primi and secondi), for us it’s a sign that everything is prepared in house and for a very decent price.
+A refined address, a menu with only a few dishes (primi and secondi), for us this is a sign that everything is home-made and for a very reasonable price.
 One of our best restaurants in Puglia.

 15. Stroll at nightfall

-We advise you to take a look at the getyourguide website with several activities at best prices.
-It can also give you lots of ideas for original activities to organize your stay.
+We advise you to take a look at the getyourguide website which offers various activities at unbeatable prices.
+It can also give you plenty of ideas for original activities to organize your stay.

 Several films have been shot there in recent years, “Wonder Woman” 2017, Mel Gibson’s “The Passion of the Christ” 2004 and the latest James Bond “Die can wait” 2021.
 We even found some sets from the filming in the national park.